 Another alternative to buying an original is to get a replica of the PK22 designer chair.
 You can legally do this in Ireland, where it’s legal for companies to sell copies of designer chairs 25 years after the original release – shorter period of time than in most of Europe, which means that some of the most iconic examples of Danish Modern design are available at a price that is a fraction of the original cost.

 However, if you do decide to buy a second-hand original, you can check the websites like Lauritz, Trendsales or eBay where you can bid on designer furniture.
 However, there are several considerations when doing this – first, you’ll have to keep an eye on the bids and make sure that you do not lose the chair in the last seconds of the auction.
 Second, as with most second-hand purchases, you should carefully check the chair for defects and imperfections like:

 - If it is a leather model, has the leather started cracking?

 - On a wicker model, has the braiding started unravelling or has it become loose?

 - Does the surface of the frame still look nice?

-- Does the chair still feel robust to sit in, or are there some loose elements on the chair (the frame)
+- Does the chair still feel robust to sit in, or are there some loose elements, especially in the frame?

-When designing the chair, Poul Kjærholm was also inspired by Mies van der Rohe's Barcelona chair, designed in 1929.
-PK22 is far more simple and discreet in keeping with the Scandinavian spirit and the tradition of Danish furniture design, but the immediate profile of the chair recalls the Barcelona chair.
+The PK22’s frame has fewer elements than that of PK25 while at the same time providing better support and greater comfort.
+When designing the chair, Poul Kjærholm was inspired by Mies van der Rohe’s Barcelona chair from 1929.
+But, PK22 is far more simple and discreet and, one can say, more in line with the spirit of the Scandinavian style and the tradition of Danish furniture design.

 Dimensions of Poul Kjærholm's PK22 chair